 Browse by Medical Category

-The program is American Society of Transplant Surgery (ASTS)-approved.
-Each year, there is one transplant surgical fellow and a 4th year surgical resident, 3rd year surgical resident, and intern on the service.
+The program is American Society of Transplant (AST) approved.
+Typically, there is one transplant nephrology fellow, one clinical nephrology fellow, one transplant surgical fellow and a fourth year surgical resident, a third year surgical resident and an intern on the service.
 The program is integrated between the surgery and the nephrology fellowship programs in order to benefit from the expertise of all its members.
 The program thrives from a true multidisciplinary effort.

-Transplant rounds are held twice daily with the transplant surgeon and transplant nephrologists, residents, fellows, and other support staff in attendance.
+Transplant rounds are held daily with the transplant surgeon and transplant nephrologists, residents, fellows, and other support staff in attendance.
 Decisions regarding immunosuppression are made with reference to jointly established policy guidelines and protocols.
-Infectious disease consultants are present on morning and evening rounds and available at all times.
+Infectious disease consultants are present on morning rounds and available at all times.
+A transplant pharmacist is present at morning rounds.

 There is a weekly transplantation conference, which again brings together members of the different departments working in transplantation-related fields.
 During these sessions, invited guests both national and international, present different areas in the field of transplantation.
 The fellow also has the opportunity to present research and clinical reviews at these conferences.